 Michael has 30 years experience in Australia as an insolvency and reconstruction lawyer, writer and commentator.
 He is an observer of current corporate collapses and bankruptcies, and trends, and is closely involved in law reform, government and professional regulation, both in Australia and internationally.

-Michael can be contacted at mobile 0402 248 353 or by email about current legal and practice issues, including the Insolvency Law Reform Act 2016 and the Insolvency Practice Rules, other pending law reform, and other reports and recommendations, and current statute and case law.
+Michael can be contacted at mobile 0402 248 353 or by email about current legal and practice issues, including the insolvency law responses to COVID-19, other pending law reform, reports and recommendations, and current statute and case law.

 Connected with this, Michael has an interest in the wider connections of insolvency in law, economics and finance – employment law, tax, directors’ duties, family law and bankruptcy, comparative international and cross-border insolvency, and in professional conduct, regulation and ethics, and legal education.